HIV RISK BASICS

 HIV RISK FOR GUYS WHO HAVE SEX WITH GUYS

-Anal sex without a condom comes with a very high risk of HIV.
+Unprotected anal sex (which includes the absence of condoms, PrEP or UVL) comes with a very high risk of HIV.
 Other STIs are also a risk when there’s no condom involved.
 The risk of HIV is slightly higher for the receptive partner, but it's still high if you are on top.

 Oral sex carries a low risk of HIV transmission as saliva provides a natural barrier against the virus.
 There is, however, a very low risk of transmission during oral sex if an open and bleeding sore comes into contact with semen containing a high load of HIV.
 You can’t get HIV from kissing someone, masturbating together or a hand job.